-Having given an overview of the decline in both confidence in the press as well as a more generalized confidence in other institutions, we can now ask: who is most likely to express confidence in the press?
-To do so, we pooled the cross-sections from the GSS for 1973 through 1998, and proceeded to run multivariate analyses of the confidence in press and generalized confidence series.
+Having given an overview of the decline in confidence in the press as well as a more generalized confidence in other institutions, we can now ask: Who is most likely to express confidence in the press?
+To do so, we pooled the cross-sections from the GSS for 1973 through 2004, and proceeded to run multivariate analyses of the confidence in press and generalized confidence series.
 One minor specification issue needed to be addressed.
 Both confidence series move in a systematic fashion over time, but so do other portions of the time series (e.g., education).
 There is little likelihood of spatial or serial correlation in these data given that they are independent cross-sections.
-We need to control for "between unit" (over time) variance (covariance), or else we will bias the cross-sectional coefficients (Stimson 1985).
+We need to control for between unit (over time) variance (covariance), or else we will bias the cross-sectional coefficients (Stimson, 1985).
 One simple solution provided by Stimson is to include a set of dummy variables for each year, essentially allocating most of this variance to fixed unit (time) effects.
-Essentially, this specification (often called LSDV for least squares dummy variable regression) allows us to see the effects of the predictor variables in pushing confidence in the press higher or lower for that particular year, and captures over-time trends via different intercepts.
-What is not clear, however, is whether dummy variable solutions cause any problems for ordered probit, which is used to estimate the press confidence models below.
-We followed a conservative strategy, estimating the equations using both OLS and ordered probit.
-The substantive results are unchanged.
-Since ordered probit is most appropriate for a trichotomous dependent variable, which is what we report here.8
+Essentially, this specification (often called LSDV for least squares dummy variable regression) allows us to see the effects of the predictor variables in pushing confidence in the press higher or lower for that particular year, and captures over-time trends via different intercepts.8

-At this point, we have generated a model drawing upon predictor variables that have been suggested by other studies of confidence in institutions and trust in government (inter alia, Lipset and Schneider 1987; Craig 1993; Hibbing and Theiss-Morse 1995; King 1997; Norris 1999b; Dalton 2000; Newton and Norris 2000).
+At this point, we have generated a model drawing upon predictor variables that have been suggested by other studies of confidence in institutions and trust in government (inter alia, Lipset & Schneider, 1987; Craig, 1993; Hibbing & Theiss-Morse, 1995; King, 1997; Norris, 1999b; Dalton, 2000; Newton & Norris, 2000).
 We hypothesize that confidence in the press is a product of a small set of demographic and attitudinal variables.

-The demographic variables are education, age, race (1=black), income, and gender (1=female).
+The demographic variables are education, age, race (1=Black), income, and gender (1=female).
 These demographic variables, of course, are presumably related to levels of confidence in institutions, in part because they capture dominant cleavages in American society; presumably, those who are more disadvantaged are going to be less favorably disposed to a whole variety of institutions.
-Cross-national investigations suggest that age, being female, education and low SES (all other things being equal) have positive and statistically significant associations with confidence in institutions (Norris 1999b; Newton and Norris 2000).
-However, trust in government works in somewhat different ways, which suggests other possibilities, with education, being nonwhite, income being positively associated, and age negatively associated (King 1997).
-However, the differences between social groups are modest at best (see also Orren 1997 for trust in government).
+Cross-national investigations suggest that age, being female, education, and low SES (all other things being equal) have positive and statistically significant associations with confidence in institutions (Norris, 1999b; Newton & Norris, 2000).
+However, trust in government works in somewhat different ways, which suggests other possibilities, with education, being non-White, and income being positively associated and age negatively associated (King, 1997).
+However, the differences between social groups are modest at best (see also Orren, 1997, for trust in government).

 Is there any reason for us to assume that these groups would treat the press differently?
-Educated people, for example, might be more favorable to the press than to other institutions, given that they are the beneficiaries of the "knowledge gap", whereby more educated consumers of the news are better able to understand and use it to learn about politics.
-Likewise, high-income individuals are the targets of a profit-minded media who may serve the empowered segments of society; in fact, that then means that higher-income individuals, whites and men should be more trusting of the press than of other institutions.
+Educated people, for example, might be more favorable to the press than to other institutions, given that they are the beneficiaries of the "knowledge gap," whereby more educated consumers of the news are better able to understand and use it to learn about politics.
+Likewise, high-income individuals are the targets of a profit-minded media that may serve the empowered segments of society; in fact, that then means that higher-income individuals, Whites, and men should be more trusting of the press than of other institutions.
 Older respondents not only tend to be more committed to existing social arrangements but are also heavier consumers of the news.